anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 <img src = "Useful Functions/2.
 Forward Propagation 2.png"></br></br>
 The function looks something like this:</br></br>
 <img src = "Useful Functions/Relu.png"></br></br>
 Now we have can get activations at layer l from the activations at the previous layer, l-1.
 We can repeat this process until we reach the output layer.
-However, one difference is instead of using ReLU activation function, the output layer uses softmax activation function, which we will discuss later.<\br>
+However, one difference is instead of using ReLU activation function, the output layer uses softmax activation function, which we will discuss later.</br>
-**Note**: Intuition of the ReLU activation function:
+**Note**: Intuition of the ReLU activation function: This is my intuition of the ReLU activation function:</br>
+This function represents something somewhat similar to how human brain works.
+When doing some tasks, such as looking at an image and recognize whether he or she is your friend or not, there are some sets of neurons that will be activated strongly if it is your friend, inactivated otherwise.
+The ReLU function maps each input to an output between 0 and +inf, which means the neuron can be either inactivated (zero) or activated weekly (small positive number) or strongly activated (very large positive number).
+This is the intuition for the ReLU activation function.
+There are also some advantages of ReLu function over other non-linear function like Sigmoid and Tanh, but we will not discuss specifically what are the advantages here.
 </br></br></br></br>
 <img src = "Useful Functions/3.
 Activation Matrix.png"></br></br></br></br>
 <img src = "Useful Functions/4.
 Forward_Prop.png"></br></br></br></br>